drvinceknight/gtb/chapters/social_choice/main.md

 ---

-Let $X$ be a finite set of alternatives.
+Let $x$ be a finite set of alternatives.
 Every alternative obtains $k$ points from a voter if that voter ranks the alternative above exactly $k$ other alternatives.
 The total Borda score of each alternative is the sum of its points across all